Man To Pay $300,000 In Damages For Hacking Employer

 On the surface, this seems like such a stupid thing to do.
 It makes you wonder, though, the few cases like this we actually hear about must be in the minority, meaning people are getting away with stuff like this all the time.
 What leads a person to grow up to be so morally compromised as to think this kind of behaviour is acceptable?

 Re:What could possibly go wrong?
-(Score:4, Informative)
+(Score:5, Informative)

 If you're hourly, always keep a copy of your hours.
 Most bosses _will_ try to fuck you on hours, they won't do it on every check.
 You must continually spot check.